jepa/StudyGroup/sessions/github/git_github.md

 ## **GitHub web page**

-From this step you will create the repository from the gitHub web page.
-Go to gitHub and select the + sign in the top right, a sub menu will drop, just choose "New repository."
+From this step you will create the repository from the GitHub web page.
+Go to GitHub and select the + sign in the top right, a sub menu will drop, just choose "New repository."
 After that just fill in the information and your repository will be created.

 ### Link the repository with R-Studio.

 Once you create the repository you will have to link it to R-Studio so you can control your workflow.
-The way you create the repository (trough the webpage or the gitHub desktop; see below) will mark the way you link it to R-Studio.
+The way you create the repository will mark the way you connect.
 If you created the repository on the website, follow these steps to link it to R:

-1. Open R-Studio, go to "File" -> "New Project".
-Alternatively, on the top right corner you should see the legend "Project (None)", the first option once you click should be "New Project...".
-A pop-out window should appear.
+1.- Open R-Studio, go to "File" -> "New Project".
+Alternatively, on the top right Corner will say (should say) "Project (None)", the first option once you click should be "New Project...".
+A pop-pit window should appear.
 Go on and click on "Version Control" and then "Git".
 You should get to the third panel below.

 ![New Project Wizard workflow (Mac).](./figures/sync_repo_rstu.png)

-2. Once there, go to your repository home screen in the browser and click on the green button that says `Code`.
+2.- Once there, go to your repository home screen in the browser and click on the green button that says "Code".
 A pop up window should come out.
 Copy the "HTTPS" link (In the picture below, the link would be `https://github.com/jepa/StudyGroup.git`)

-3. Go back to R-Studio and paste the link on the "Repository URL:" of your New Project Wizard window.
+3. - Go back to R-Studio and paste the link on the "Repository URL:" of your New Project Wizard window.
 The *Project directory name* will automatically show the name of your repo.
 (I suggest you keep the same).
 Finally, select the sub-directory in your computer where you will keep the repository.
 Click on "Create Project" and let the magic begin...

 ![New project Wizard workflow.](./figures/sync_repo_github.png)